celcioblond/Movie-Booking-System/README.md

   4. Install the following python libraries from Django
 ```
 pip install django djangorestframework django-cors-headers

+  5. Install the following python libraries from Django
 ```
-  5. (OPTIONAL) Install Node.js if not installed on your PC/LAPTOP.
+python -m pip install Pillow

   6. Enter the frontend directory and run the following command.
 ```
 npm install
 ```
 (This should automatically install the required libraries.)
-  8. Enter the backend directory and run the following command to start the backend server.
+  6. Enter the backend directory and run the following command to start the backend server.
 ```
 python manage.py migrate
 python manage.py runserver
 ```
-  9. Enter the frontend directory and run the following command to start the frontend server.
+  7. Enter the frontend directory and run the following command to start the frontend server.
 ```
 npm run start
 ```

-  10. (OPTIONAL) If you want to login into the admin system, use the following URL and credentials:
+  8. (OPTIONAL) If you want to login into the admin system, use the following URL and credentials:
 ```
 http://127.0.0.1:8000/admin/